-Enforcement of entitlement to part-time parental leave
+Enforcement of entitlement to parental part-time work

-If you are unable to reach an agreement on the start, duration, extent or scheduling of hours of part-time employment, you have the option of involving the works council in the negotiations.
+If you are unable to reach an agreement on the start, duration, extent or scheduling of hours of the part-time work, you have the option of involving the works council in the negotiations.
 If no agreement is reached within two weeks of notification, the statutory interest representatives can be called in by mutual consent.